History of Franconia: Federal Republic of Germany

 In addition to the reconstruction, Bavaria accepted more imperial Germans and refugees than any other German state.
-At the end of the Second World War, these dispossessed people streamed from Germany's former eastern territories as well as from Eastern and Southeastern Europe to Bavaria, since it was had been conquered by American troops at the end of the war.
+At the end of the Second World War, these dispossessed people streamed from Germany's former eastern territories as well as from Eastern and Southeastern Europe to Bavaria, since it had been conquered by American troops at the end of the war.
 Numerous refugee camps sprang up, such as the Wülzburg.
 In 1945, Bavaria and Baden-Württemberg shouldered the structural transformation of their land from a largely agriculturally-dominated region into a leading industrial region.

 In the years 1971 to 1980, a municipal reform in Bavaria was undertaken with the goal of creating more efficient municipalities and counties or districts.
 This was to be achieved by introducing larger administrative units (Gemeindefusion) which, in the opinion of the Bavarian government would operate more efficiently.
 Under sometimes major protests by the population, the number of municipalities was reduced by two thirds and the number of counties by about a half.
 The hitherto Middle Franconian county of Eichstätt went to the province of Upper Bavaria.